Gökhan Alkan

 Gökhan Alkan (born 8 December 1987) is a Turkish actor.
 He is multi-faceted in various fields and is trained in solfège, singing and is professionally engaged in acting, sports, voice acting, poetry and lyricism.

 Early life

-Gökhan Alkan was born on December 8, 1987 in Istanbul, Turkey as the only child of an immigrant family.
-He has an Associate Degree from Kocaeli University in "Teaching Automotive Technologies" and another Associate Degree from Anadolu University in "Foreign Trade and Marketing".
+Gökhan Alkan was born on December 8, 1987, in Istanbul, Turkey.
+He has an associate degree from Kocaeli University in "Teaching Automotive Technologies" and another associate degree from Anadolu University in "Foreign Trade and Marketing".
 He was involved in amateur theatre groups in high school and university years and gave live music performances during the same time.
 After studying for a year at Müjdat Gezen Art Center, he was chosen for the Müjdat Gezen Theatre as a professional actor.

 Alkan received his acting and singing education at MSM Actor Studio and Müjdat Gezen Art Center.
 From 2010 to 2013, he acted in several plays for two seasons at Müjdat Gezen Theatre and after graduation he eventually set up his own theatre with a group of friends.